w3f/polkadot-wiki/docs/maintain/maintain-rpc.md

 history (database) of the network.
 It can be queried in various ways, such as providing historical information regarding transfers, balance histories, and more advanced queries involving past events.

 An archive node requires a lot more disk space.
-At the start of April 2023, polkadot disk usage was 160 GB for a pruned node and 1 TB for an archive node.
+At the start of April 2023, Polkadot disk usage was 160 GB for a pruned node and 1 TB for an archive node.
 This value will increase with time.
 For an archive node, you need the options `--state-pruning archive --blocks-pruning archive` in your startup settings.